with a gift to the Campaign for Wolf Trap: Our Next Chapter. Join us in strengthening your community treasure!

 Singers are the most visible part of any opera company, but much important work happens behind the scenes.
 Wolf Trap Opera’s Fellowship track provides entry-level professional experience for future leaders in directing, coaching, and conducting.

 Each year, Wolf Trap Opera chooses one of its highly successful alumni to return as the Filene Artist in Residence.
 This master artist works with WTO’s young singers on both artistic and practical preparation for their careers.
-The 2021 Filene Artist in Residence is bass Morris Robinson.
+The 2023 Filene Artist in Residence is Ryan McKinny.

 For 3 months every summer, industry-leading conductors, directors, designers, stage managers, artistic directors, coaches, and guest faculty gather at Wolf Trap to make great opera and mentor up-and-coming singers.

 Through its unique performance-based training program, Wolf Trap Opera has contributed to the career development of over 700 emerging singers.
-WTO alumni can be found working in every top opera house in the U.S., Europe, and beyond.
+WTO alumni can be found working in every top opera house in the U.S., and around the world.